Species, sites and planting

 Commercial species

-Several commercial species species are known to suit Tasmanian conditions and are popular choices for timber production.
+Several commercial species are known to suit Tasmanian conditions and are popular choices for timber production.
 Each species has its own growth characteristics, wood properties, management requirements and end-uses.

 Eucalyptus